ETHZ-TEC/exot_wiki/app_lib/overview.md

 # Overview

-The *Application Library* facilitates the creation of sending and receiving applications that interoperate with the entire Experiment Orchestration Toolkit.
+The *Application Library* facilitates the development of deployment applications that interoperate with the entire Experiment Orchestration Toolkit.

 The library is implemented in C++17, and takes advantage of many modern language features.
 It broadly uses generic programming and compile-time code generation as well as avoids complex class hierarchies.
 The library can be rather easily extended.
 It has been successfully applied in creating sender and receiver applications for, among others, cache-based, thermal, and power covert channels.